solent-eng/solent/README.md

 You can build small things quickly.
 You can easily scale small things into large things.
 You can easily maintain large things.

-Solent is a good approach to building embarassingly concurrent problems.
+Solent is particularly good for addressing embarassingly-concurrent problems.
 Example: simulations, games, trading systems.
-It's also effective for building small staff.
+It's also effective for just building small fiddly stuff, such as an application that needed to effortlessly juggle several types of network connection at the same time.

 "What components does solent have?"

 * Eng: concurrency engine.
 Uses async networking patterns (e.g. select).
 Offers TCP client/server and UDP pub/sub.
 Select loop and scheduling is done for you.

-* Nearcast: an in-process mechanism backbone.
+* Nearcast: an in-process messaging backbone.

 * Gruel: general-purpose bidirection asynchronous network protocol.
 (Nasdaq publish a spec for a protocol called SOUP.
 Somebody who knew about SOUP would hopefully judge Gruel to be a predictable evolution.)